Croatian Social Liberal Party: History

 Before the 2007 elections, HSLS, although still in government announced joint election ticket with opposition parties – Croatian Peasant Party and Alliance of Primorje-Gorski Kotar.
 This coalition as a whole lost five seats compared to the previous election, but HSLS retained their two seats.
 They remained in the governing coalition under Ivo Sanader.

-HSLS continued to support the government of Jadranka Kosor until July 10, 2010 when Darinko Kosor, the leader of the Croatian Social Liberal Party, announced his party's decision to leave the governing coalition.
-This resulted in the party's two parliamentary representatives Ivan Čehok and Antun Korušec leaving the party.
-Since 14.
-July 2010, HSLS have no representatives in Parliament for the first time in party's history.
+HSLS continued to support the government of Jadranka Kosor until 20 July 2010, when Darinko Kosor, the leader of the Croatian Social Liberal Party, announced his party's decision to leave the governing coalition.
+This resulted in the party's two MPs, Ivan Čehok and Antun Korušec, resigning from the party on 14 July 2010, leaving HSLS with no members in Parliament for the first time in party's history.

+In the next election in December 2011 HSLS ran in a coalition with Democratic Party of Zagorje (DPZ), a small regionalist party from northern Croatia.
+The coalition won only 3% of the vote and failed to make the threshold for parliament.
+For the next election, in November 2015, HSLS was part of the wider conservative-right-wing Patriotic Coalition led by HDZ, and managed to gain two seats in the 8th Assembly, which meant that the party returned to parliament in December 2015, after a five-year absence.

+In the next three elections (2016, 2020, 2024) HSLS have been part of coalitions led by the conservative HDZ party and have supported the governments of Prime Ministers Tihomir Orešković and Andrej Plenković, without having members in their cabinets.
+However, the party never regained its influence from the early 2000s, and since 2003 and their turn towards more conservative positions they have never had more than two MPs in the 151-seat Sabor.

+After Croatia joined the European Union in 2013 HSLS also ran in all European Parliament elections either independently or as part of various coalitions, without winning a single MEP.

 Ideology

 In recent years by supporting Ivo Sanader, HSLS moved from social liberalism to conservative liberalism.
 This was considered unpopular, and the party's decline in political influence resumed.

 Ahead of 2013 constitutional referendum for defining marriage as being a union between a man and a woman, HSLS urged its members and supporters to vote against proposed change.